gitlabhq/gitlabhq/doc/gitlab-basics/command-line-commands.md

 ## Start working on your project

-To work on a git project locally (from your own computer), with the command line, first you will need to [clone (copy) it](start-using-git.md#clone-a-repository) to your computer.
+To work on a Git project locally (from your own computer), with the command line, first you will need to [clone (copy) it](start-using-git.md#clone-a-repository) to your computer.